freebsd-net/tcp-testsuite/state-event-engine/rcv-rst-syn-rcvd/README.md

 # Handling of TCP Segments with the RST-bit Set in the SYN-RCVD State

 ## Description
-This set of tests focuses on the handling of RST-segments in the `CLOSING` state.
+This set of tests focuses on the handling of RST-segments in the `SYN-RCVD` state.

 [RFC 0793](https://tools.ietf.org/html/rfc0793) requires RST-segments to be accepted if and only if `RCV.NXT <= SEG.SEQ < RCV.NXT+RCV.WND` holds.